MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 1. **Save** and **Publish** the app.

-#### Disable location updates
+#### Enable location updates

-This app records a users location and stores it in your SharePoint site whenever a user sets their status.
+This app  allows you to records users location and store it in your SharePoint site whenever a user sets their status.
 This allows your crisis management team to view this data in a Power BI report.

-To disable this functionality, follow these steps:
+To enable this functionality, follow these steps:

   1. Search for the **btnDateRange** control
   1. Open the **OnSelect** property of the **btnDateRante** control in the formula bar.